Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Local Postulate

 Restoring \(c\) and \(\hbar\) (while still taking \(k_B=1\)), the same balance reads

-since $K_\sigma$ and $N_c$ are dimensionless, so that $ c^{3}A_{\mathcal H}/G\hbar$ is also dimensionless.
+since $K_\sigma$ and $N_c$ are dimensionless, so that $c^{3}A_{\mathcal H}/G\hbar$ is also dimensionless.
 Thus \eqref{eq:ledger} is a manifestly dimensionless statement relating three contributions to the entropy budget.

-Equation \eqref{eq:ledger} rests on three standard ingredients: (i) the entanglement first law $\delta S_{\rm ent}=\delta\!\langle K_\sigma\rangle$ for small deformations of the state and the cut, (ii) the identification of $A_{\mathcal H}/4G$ with the Bekenstein–Hawking entropy associated with the screen, and (iii) Landauer’s bound $Q\ge k_B T\ln 2$ per logically irreversible one-bit update (e.g. a coarse-grained overwrite/registration that makes a record persistent), which we encode via the integer $N_c$ of logically irreversible updates on $\mathcal H$.
+Equation \eqref{eq:ledger} rests on three standard ingredients: (i) the entanglement first law $\delta S_{\rm ent}=\delta\!\langle K_\sigma\rangle$ for small deformations of the state and the cut, (ii) the identification of $A_{\mathcal H}/4G$ with the Bekenstein–Hawking entropy associated with the screen, and (iii) Landauer’s bound $Q\ge k_B T\ln 2$ per irreversibly erased classical bit, which we encode via the integer $N_c$ of logically irreversible updates on $\mathcal H$.
 The ledger simply asserts that, per modular $2\pi$ interval, the change in geometric entropy $A_{\mathcal H}/4G$ is compensated by a reversible modular-energy flow and an irreversible record-keeping cost.